The following article will present you some excellent motivation techniques that will let you know how to motivate yourself effectively.

 Just do it:

-One of the biggest obstacles to become motivated to perform a task is procrastination, the habit of postponement.
-Besides its negative influences on our motivation it can also cause regret and discouragement, which is not worthwhile.
+One of the biggest obstacles to becoming motivated to perform a task is procrastination, the habit of postponement.
+Besides its negative influences on our motivation, it can also cause regret and discouragement, which is not worthwhile.
 The next time you are confronted with a task that you do not really want to perform you should immediately take action and just do what needs to be done.
 This helps you to avoid procrastination and eliminates false hopes such as “waiting until motivation arises”.
 You will see that the most difficult thing is to take action, but once you decided to execute a task you will find further motivation that keeps you going.
 If you noticed that you try to postpone especially tasks that seem to be very demanding or difficult it can be helpful to split this task into sub-tasks that you approach step by step.
 By accomplishing one sub-task after the other you will build momentum and advance your motivation.

 A Motivational Social Environment

 All the previously named motivation techniques focused on methods that you can implement to get motivated; in short: they focused on the motivation from the inside of a person (self-motivation).
 This motivational technique focuses on a type of motivation that comes from the outside environment of a person: its social environment.
-The people that surround you (your partner, friends, co-worker and family members) can have an tremendous effect on your motivation.
+The people that surround you (your partner, friends, co-worker and family members) can have a tremendous effect on your motivation.
 You might have experienced this for yourself if you have ever talked to a really pessimistic person with a lot of negative attitudes.
-These conversations can be a real pain, as they can cause us to feel similar like them, or we might even adopt similar attitudes.
-In contrast to this you might feel energized, happy and motivated when you meet some of your best friends and have a good time with them.
+These conversations can be a real pain, as they can cause us to feel similar to them, or we might even adopt similar attitudes.
+In contrast to this, you might feel energized, happy and motivated when you meet some of your best friends and have a good time with them.
 Surround yourself with energetic and happy people rather than with “complainers” or “demotivators”.